-Our digital team pours over hours of footage when creating the videos for our exhibitions and events.
+Our digital team pores over hours of footage when creating the videos for our exhibitions and events.
 But to tell a compelling narrative, a lot of material gets dropped on the proverbial cutting room floor.
 This new, behind-the-scenes blog series will feature interesting snippets, often selected by our video producers, that didn’t make it into the final cut but still provide valuable context to our featured artists and performers.

 Our first installment features Jaime Fennelly of Mind Over Mirrors, who Director of Digital Media Anna Chiaretta Lavatelli interviewed in November 2017 while the band was in residency at the MCA.
 The excerpt from the transcript of the interview with Jaime illuminates the decisions behind Bellowing Sun’s presentation.